mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
     This concept removes the need to restart and recreate both the `PowerSystem` within the `dc` field and the `DcPowerFlow` from the beginning when implementing changes to the existing power system.
-Additionally, JuliaGrid can reuse symbolic factorizations of LL, LDLt and LU as long as the nonzero pattern of the nodal matrix remains consistent between power system configurations.
+Additionally, JuliaGrid can reuse symbolic factorizations of `LL`, `LDLt`, and `LU` as long as the nonzero pattern of the nodal matrix remains consistent between power system configurations.

 ---